 Requirements 10.5.2 up to 10.5.5 can be met by segregate the activity logs data from the WordPress site data.
 If resources allow create multiple copies of the logs database, or mirror it to centralized solutions, such as Slack and Syslog.

-The WP Activity Log plugin has several third party services integration tools you can use to keep the activity logs secure.
+The WP Activity Log plugin has several third party services integration tools you can use to keep the activity logs secure and to also easy mirror them to central logs management solutions such as AWS CloudWatch and Loggly.

 PCI DSS Requirement 10.6